Stochastic Mean-field Theory for Conditional Spin Squeezing by Homodyne Probing of Atom-Cavity Photon Dressed States: Supplemental Results

 \subsection{Collective Spin Vector Rotation due to AC Stark-Shift}

 In the main text, we show that the collective spin vector rotates in the equatorial plane during the laser probing of the atomic ensemble.
+To elucidate this mechanism in detail, we analyze the dependence of the collective spin dynamics on the probe detuning and strength in Fig.~\ref{fig:rotation}.
 We show in Fig.~\ref{fig:rotation} that this rotation depends on the frequency and strength of the probe field.
-The rotation occurs only for a probe field detuned from the atomic transition between the upper hyper-fine ground state and the excited state [Fig.~\ref{fig:rotation}(a)], and the frequency of oscillations shows two maxima when the probe frequency is resonant with the two atom-photon dressed states [Fig.~\ref{fig:rotation}(b)].
-In addition, the oscillations become faster when the probe field strength is increased [Fig.~\ref{fig:rotation}(c)], and the oscillation frequency scales quadratically with the probe field strength.
-The oscillations are readily explained by the ac Stark frequency shift of the ground state of the coupled atoms-cavity system by $\delta_{ac}=-\Omega_p^2/\Delta_1 - \Omega_p^2/\Delta_2$, where $\Delta_1,\Delta_2$ are the frequency detunning of the probe field and the lower and upper dressed state, respectively.
+The rotation occurs only for a probe field detuned from the atomic transition between the upper hyper-fine ground state and the excited state [Fig.~\ref{fig:rotation}(a)], and the frequency of oscillations shows two maxima when the probe frequency is resonant with the two atoms-photon dressed states [Fig.~\ref{fig:rotation}(b)].
+In addition, the oscillations become faster when the probe field strength is increased [Fig.~\ref{fig:rotation}(c)], and the oscillation frequency scales quadratically with the probe field strength [Fig.~\ref{fig:rotation}(d)].
+The oscillations are readily explained by the AC Stark frequency shift of the ground state of the coupled atoms-cavity system by $\delta_{ac}=-\Omega_p^2/\Delta_1 - \Omega_p^2/\Delta_2$, where $\Delta_1,\Delta_2$ are the frequency detunning of the probe field and the lower and upper dressed state, respectively.